n2cholas/n2cholas.github.io/_posts/2019-09-27-intro-to-random-forests.md

 Through this workshop you will learn how to quickly model and understand datasets using scikit-learn.
 Topics will include a basic introduction to using decisions trees and random forests, understanding feature importance, identifying model weaknesses, explaining your model, and more.

-This article contains some high level explanations of the code not covered in the workshop, but does not contain all the details of the main workshop.
+If you are not familiar with pandas, check out [this](https://nicholasvadivelu.com/2019/09/27/intro-to-pandas/) post first.
+This article contains some high level explanations of the code not covered in the live workshop, but skips some examples given in the main presentation.
 [Here](https://youtu.be/ANdn3CF4bss) is a recording of the main workshop, [here](https://docs.google.com/presentation/d/14e5iw-AswCbli4YUHZI1d9OYu4csM2nyxv84Ytu68QY) are the slides, and [here](https://colab.research.google.com/github/n2cholas/dsc-workshops/blob/master/Random_Forests_Workshop_V2.ipynb) is a colab link to run all the code.

-Many of the interpretation techniques were taken from the [fast.ai ML course](http://course18.fast.ai/ml).
+Many of the model interpretation techniques were taken from the [fast.ai ML course](http://course18.fast.ai/ml).
 Check it out!!

 Indented plain-text blocks in this article contain outputs from the previous code block.